krishna15873/KJ-Dev-Docs/README.md

 <br>
 _key_ is the auth key

-This endpoint returns a web page which is to ne displayed on a **WebView** widget inside an App.
+This endpoint returns a web page which is to be displayed on a **WebView** widget inside an App.

 -----
 ## Caching